drewjayadams/how-to-data/workshop-materials/SIU_CNI_2025/A quick and dirty data demo.md

 + Here's a ["handout" style version](Presentation.md) of that.
 + Here's a link to [some sample data](https://docs.google.com/spreadsheets/d/1KZtWVwPkgMPKtxwbW2N7jch3UxODuvV2BymARbjKRZ4/edit?usp=sharing) that we'll use.
   + Be sure to go to "File" --> "Make a copy"
 + Here's a [resource guide](Resources.md) that you can reference whenever you'd please.

+Questions?
+Comments?
+Want to workshop an idea?
+Email me at drew.jay.adams@gmail.com.